Case Study 16: 3D Hardware Alignment Workflows

 Embedded 3D inspector with optical axis and CAD face overlays

 The long blue dotted line is the layout optical axis.
+When an axis is chosen for placement it is drawn again as a solid highlighted line, so the selected path remains visible even when rays are hidden.
 The coloured face markers are the assigned CAD/STL optical-face roles.
 Plain left-click selects surfaces, rays, or imported hardware.
 Left hold-drag rotates the camera around the current view center.

 Use The CAD/STL Placement Handler

-Click the CAD/STL solid row in the 3D view, or choose Actions -> 3D Place/Orient Selected CAD/STL Solid.
-The embedded 3D view now opens a contextual right-side panel instead of a floating popup or a permanent second toolbar row.
+Choose Actions -> 3D Place/Orient Selected CAD/STL Solid when row pose needs to be edited.
+Plain left-click on a CAD/STL solid only selects it; this keeps face-function assignment and ray/axis inspection from unexpectedly opening placement controls.
+The explicit placement command opens a contextual right-side panel instead of a floating popup or a permanent second toolbar row.
 This keeps the controls visible when the main UI is tiled or fullscreen, and it avoids covering the 3D scene.

 CAD STL placement handler side panel